The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Methods:

 \section{Methods: \hs}

-We aim to develop a method to improve the unresolved properties of simulated dark matter haloes.
-This is important because larger than 90\% number of the haloes are unresolved (See Appendix~\ref{sec:motiv}).
-We have developed \hs, a machine learning (ML) technique that uses multi-variate Gaussian distributions with conditional probability given halo properties.
-Our aims are to i) impose halo property correlations; and ii) make an adequate choice of training parameters to preserve the multi-dimensional assembly bias.
+Over $90$\% of haloes have unresolved properties (see Appendix~\ref{sec:motiv}) that can be improved.
+We developed \hs to improve unresolved halo properties. \hs is a machine learning (ML) technique that uses multi-variate Gaussian distributions with conditional probability given a set of halo properties.
+Our aims are to (i) impose halo property correlations and (ii) make an adequate choice of training parameters to preserve the multi-dimensional AB.

-The information we want to predict accurately is the target vector.
-This comprises of various secondary structural and dynamic properties, $\vec{c}=\{c_{1},c_{2},..c_{r}\}$.
-We train the secondary properties with a different ML algorithm introduced in this paper.
-We also show in Appendix~\ref{sec:improve_mass} low mass training with Random Forests and its check consistency with our current method.
+We enhanced the secondary properties of LR haloes by training our algorithm with the properties of HR ones, whose mass resolution is eight times better (Sect. \ref{sec:sim}).
+Our method was applied and refitted in different mass bins.

+We consider the primary property of haloes to be their mass.
+Our algorithm does not modify this primary property and we used $M_{200b}$ (see Appendix \ref{sec:alternatemass} for a discussion on different halo mass definitions).
+There are several studies aiming at improving the halo mass of unresolved haloes \citep[e.g.][]{2022MNRAS.513.4318F}.
+The improvement achieved for halo masses using different techniques is marginal for the simulations under study (Appendix \ref{sec:improve_mass}).
+Thus, we proceeded to improving only secondary properties of LR haloes.

-We use two types of information for the input feature vector (the input information). \begin{enumerate}[(i)] \item A set of features describing the local density field around the halo $\vec{\alpha}=\{\alpha_{1},\alpha_{2},...\alpha_{q}\}$ , this is defined at a larger scale than the halo and hence sufficiently resolved by the LR simulation. \item The low-resolution version of the mass and halo properties.
-These are inaccurate but can be used as a starting point towards more accurate measurement.
-We later see that this is not important for the recovery of the secondary properties. \end{enumerate}
+Here we refer to the information we want to predict accurately as the { target vector}.
+This vector comprises various secondary structural and dynamical properties, $\vec{c}=\{c_{1},c_{2},..c_{r}\}$.
+The { input information} required by \hs is a vector containing two type of properties: \begin{enumerate}[(i)] \item Descriptors of the local density field around the halo $\vec{\alpha}=\{\alpha_{1},\alpha_{2},...\alpha_{q}\}$.
+The local density field is defined at a larger scale than the halo and hence sufficiently resolved within the LR simulation. \item The LR halo masses.
+Other properties from the LR are actually not important for the recovery of the HR secondary properties (this will be discussed in Sect. \ref{sec:featureimportance}). \end{enumerate}